lszeremeta/SDFEater/README.md

 [SDF](https://pubs.acs.org/doi/abs/10.1021/ci00007a012) parser written in Java running from command-line interface (CLI).
 SDFEater not only ~~eats~~ parse your SDF files, but also can add additional data to the output.

 ## How to start?
-You can [clone this repository](https://help.github.com/articles/cloning-a-repository/) and build a project yourself or simply download one of [ready to use JAR file](https://github.com/lszeremeta/SDFEater/releases) from project releases.
+Simply download one of [ready to use JAR file](https://github.com/lszeremeta/SDFEater/releases) from project releases.
+You can also [clone this repository](https://help.github.com/articles/cloning-a-repository/) and build a project yourself.

 ### Build project yourself